Rats and Gophers

 The RM has a limited number of skunk and mole traps available for ratepayers use.
 Please contact the municipal office to arrange for pickup.

-The Emerald Park Golf and Country Club is situated within this municipality and has several large water ponds and in an effort to minimize the spread of the West Nile virus and to protect the public using the course as well as the adjacent residents the RM has initiated a mosquito control program within the Emerald Park area.
-The control program is operated under Saskatchewan Environment and we use a larvicide called Vectobac; it is applied to standing bodies of water by a licenced applicator approximately six times throughout the season.
+In an effort to minimize the spread of the West Nile virus and to protect the public - the RM has initiated a mosquito control program within the Emerald Park area.
+The control program is operated under Saskatchewan Environment using a larvicide called Vectobac.
+The larvacide is applied to standing bodies of water by a licenced applicator approximately six times throughout the season.

-To let coyotes be wild while keeping yourself and pets safe, please follow these safety tips:
+To keep yourself and pets safe, please follow these safety tips:

 - Never feed coyotes, deer or other wildlife.
 Feeding them endangers your family and neighbours as it lures coyotes into neighbourhoods.